eea/eea.epub/README.txt

 Export to Epub is also available.

-Note that only epub files created with "Adobe InDesign CS4" are supported for import.
+As of version 4.3 epub files created with **Adobe InDesign CS4** and **Sigil** are tested and known to work with this package, previous versions of this package only supported epubs created with InDesign.

 Main features